 The Internal Revenue Service offers a largely meaningless “general rule” that is in the eye of the beholder.
 In IRS vernacular, “an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.”

 That definition makes a barber my employee because I can tell him to use scissors rather than clippers, and I can give him input while he completes the cut.

 Passengers: Employers in Disguise?

-The case of Uber is similarly wafer thin and does not pass the smell test.
+The case of Uber is similarly wafer-thin and doesn’t pass the smell test.
 Networks in the gig economy behave like a temp agency providing labor to riders or consumers of other services.
-The tasks happen to be extremely temporary, and the allocation, acceptance, and payment of drivers is facilitated by software rather than a human-resources agent.
+The tasks happen to be extremely temporary, and the allocation, acceptance, and payment of drivers are facilitated by software rather than a human-resources agent.

 In such a scenario, the passenger might as well be the “employer.”

 Keep in mind: